EuropePMC/techblog/drafts/2018-05-30-integrating-literature-and-data.md

 For the front end users this means having all data links conveniently combined in a single place on the article page - the Data tab.
 It contains links to supplemental files hosted by the BioStudies database, as well as related data, or data cited in the article.

 ![Europe PMC Data Tab Example][scr]
+*Figure 3: The new Europe PMC data tab*

 ## To wrap up ##
 Overall the new data links module not only powered a new user-facing feature (the Data tab), but it also consolidated three existing API methods related to data-literature links into one, simplifying and enabling major front end developments in the future.